tumf/mcp-gsuite/README.md

 - Delete calendar events

 Example prompts you can try:

+- Retrieve my latest unread messages
-- "Show me my unread emails from the last 2 days"
+- Search my emails from the Scrum Master
-- "Get the full content of email ID xyz123"
+- Retrieve all emails from accounting
-- "Draft an email to alice@example.com about the project update"
+- Take the email about ABC and summarize it
+- Write a nice response to Alice's last email and upload a draft.
-- "Reply to Bob's last email and save it as a draft"
+- Reply to Bob's email with a Thank you note.
+Store it as draft
-- "Show my calendar events for next week"
-- "Create a team meeting for tomorrow at 2 PM"
-- "Cancel the event scheduled for Friday"

 ## Quickstart